svenvc/zinc/zinc-http-components-paper.md

       get: 'http://cloud-storage.com/my-file'.

 After the #post, the server will presumably set a cookie to acknowledge a successful login.
-When a specific file is next requested, the client presents the cookie to prove the login.
+When a specific file is next requested from the same domain, the client presents the cookie to prove the login.
 The server knows it can send back the file because it recognizes the cookie as valid.
 By sending #session to the client object, you can access the remembered cookies.